Mon-Thu, noon-11pm; Fri, noon-midnight; Sat, 11am-midnight; Sun, 11am-10pm

 American Express, MasterCard, Visa

-One way Joshua Sharkey and Brandon Gillis, chef-partners of Bark Hot Dogs, intend to distinguish their enterprise from, say, Gray’s Papaya is by the method they’ll use to finish their pork-and-beef wieners.
-Rather than just turning them over casually on the griddle, they’ll baste them like a Peter Luger porterhouse with—get this—housemade smoked lard butter.
-Another example: making everything from pickles to sauerkraut in-house, and meticulously sourcing the rest from top-notch purveyors.
-The franks (including an all-beef version) are churned out upstate by a venerable Austrian sausage maker, the beans are of the heirloom variety, and the bacon from Nueske’s.
-Because hot dogs for breakfast—lard-butter-basted or not—can be a tough sell, there’s also a morning menu of homemade biscuits and egg sandwiches.
+One way Joshua Sharkey, chef-owner of Bark Hot Dogs, distinguishes his enterprise from, say, Gray’s Papaya is by the method he uses to finish the pork-and-beef wieners.
+Rather than just turning them over casually on the griddle, they’re basted like a Peter Luger porterhouse with—get this—housemade smoked lard butter.
+Another example: making pickles, relishes, and sauces in-house, and meticulously sourcing the rest from top-notch purveyors, like sauerkraut from upstate’s Hawthorne Valley Farm.
+The franks (including an all-beef version) are churned out upstate by a venerable Austrian sausage maker (Hartmann’s Old World Sausage), the beans are of the heirloom variety (from Jacob’s Cattle Bean in VT), and the bacon from Nueske’s.
+Because you can’t eat hot dogs—lard-butter-basted or not—for every single meal, there are also seasonal salads, burgers, and chicken wings on the menu.